ItsDrike/pydispix/README.md

 ad.draw(guard=True, guard_delay=2)
 ```

-Guard delay is the delay between each full iteration of all pixels.
+`guard_delay` is the delay between each full iteration of all pixels.
 We need to wait since
 looping without any changes is almost instant in python, and we don't want to put cpu through that
 stress for no reason